Pieter de Villiers (University of Pretoria)

 Willie Nel is a Principal Radar Systems Engineer & Technology and Innovation Manager for Radar at the unit for Defence, Peace, Safety and Security (DPSS), Council for Scientific and Industrial Research (CSIR), South Africa.
 Current and past responsibilities include technology management in CSIR Radar area, looking at ways to increase innovation and improve time to market of technology demonstrators, consulting several areas in radar including Radar NCTR research program and radar signal processor development of AwareRad radar.
 Willie is a lead systems engineer for spaceborne radar, imaging radar, GPS reflectometry, multi-static radar and other new initiatives in Radar and Electronic Warfare (REW).
 He is Chair of the CSIR ICT Governance Committee, leader of the DPSS REW technology innovation leadership team and was Technical Chair of the IEEE Radar Conference held in October 2015 in South Africa.
 He also represents DPSS at the South African Radar Interest Group.

-Daniel W. O’Hagan is an Associate Professor in Radar at the University of Cape Town (UCT) and has occupied his current post since mid-2014.
-He is the Convener of the UCT Radar Masters Course, which attracts some of the world’s top radar talent as guest lecturers on the UCT program.
+Daniel W. O’Hagan is the Head of Department, Passive Radar and Anti-Jamming Techniques at Fraunhofer FHR.
+Until 2018, he was an Associate Professor in Radar at the University of Cape Town (UCT) and occupied this post since mid-2014.
+While at UCT, he was the Convener of the UCT Radar Masters Course, which attracted some of the world’s top radar talent as guest lecturers on the UCT program.
 Dr. O’Hagan was the TPC co-chair of the 2015 IEEE Radar Conference.
 Dr. O’Hagan is the Chairman of the NATO Sensors and Electronics Technology group, “Advanced situation-specific modeling and vulnerability mitigation using passive radar technology SET-207”.
 He chairs a multinational team of distinguished scientists from throughout NATO and Partnership for Peace (PfP) nations.
 From 2010 to 2013, Dr. O’Hagan served as the German representative to, and chairman of, the NATO “Advanced Modelling and Systems Applications for Passive Sensors group SET-164”.
-He has obtained a Ph.D. in radar from University College London
+He has obtained a Ph.D. in radar from University College London.

 Zhun-ga Liu was born in China.
 He is full time professor in School of Automation, Northwestern Polytechnical University (NPU) since July, 2017.
 He obtained the Bachelor and Master degree from NPU in 2007 and 2010 respectively, and a Ph.D degree from Telecom Bretagne, France in 2014.
 His current research interests mainly focus on information fusion, belief functions and pattern recognition.
 He has published more than 30 journal and conference papers in IEEE TFS, TCYB, TIP, TSMC, PR and FUSION conferences.
 He serves as Board of Director in The Belief functions and Applications society (BFAS).
 He was TPC member and session chair for many international conferences like FUSION 2014-2018, and he served as special sessions/panels cochair in organization committee of FUSION2019.
 He is the area editor of International Journal of Approximate Reasoning, and the associate editor of IEEE Transactions on Systems, Man, and Cybernetics: Systems.